oldme/harvests/README.markdown

 ## Simple Example:

-    // as example, we assume 2 functions (asynchronous APIs for dealing with penguins)

-        loadPenguin(nickName, successCallBack, errorCallBack)
+    > as example, we assume 2 functions (asynchronous APIs for dealing with penguins) The only convention is that successCallBack(returnedResult) will be called by these APIs on success and errorCallBack on fails loadPenguin(nickName, successCallBack, errorCallBack)
         loadPenguinFamily(father, mother, successCallBack, errorCallBack)

->   // the result of the functionApi is not useful, it is called the convention is that successCallBack(returnedResult) will be called by these APIs on succees and errorCallBack on fails

     // now, let's see how we load some Penguins